DFE-Digital/architecture/principles/enterprise-architecture-principles.md

 __Why?__

 - Expenditure of public money should always look to deliver the best value for the taxpayer
-- Ongoing support and maintenance of solutions form a major part of the total costs and therefore should inform technology decisions
+- Ongoing support and maintenance of services form a major part of the total costs and therefore should inform technology decisions

 __How?__
--  All projects above the agreed set threshold, must be supported by an evidenced business case, ensuring that overall solution costs have been considered for value for money.
+-  All projects must be supported by a well-evidenced business case, ensuring that overall solution costs have been considered for value for money.
--  For all projects an Architecture Lead must asses the total cost of ownership and challenge where appropriate
+-  An Architecture Lead must assess the total cost of ownership for the service and challenge where appropriate
--  Where duplicate service or component is proposed TCO should include costs of running both/all duplicated services
+-  Where a duplicate service or component is proposed, total cost of ownership should include costs of running both/all duplicated services
--  Investment must justified by supporting evidence.
+-  Investment must justified by supporting evidence
--  Design must consider long term costs and support of any solution delivered
+-  Design must consider longer-term costs and support of any solution(s) delivered

 __Relates to__